hazelhkim/Projects/Senior-Individualized-Project/Week3.md

 ### Milestones to celebrate, or Obstacles encountered:

-- After testing for the multi-layer neural network, I realized the pipeline I built is not too narrow to result in meaningful output.
+- After testing for the multi-layer neural network, I realized the pipeline I built is too narrow to result in meaningful output.
 So, I decided to expand the recipe particularly from cookies to entire baking in general.
 The topic would be Christmas recipes.
 - I particulary decided to do research based on recipes from BBC website.